hyunjunian/Poor-Charlie-s-Almanack/en.md

 Charlie’s affinity for Benjamin Franklin’s expansive career in government, business, finance, and industry can be found in his many speeches and whenever he holds an audience, large or small.
 At the 75th anniversary of See’s Candies, Charlie said”

-> “I am a biography nut myself.
+> I am a biography nut myself.
 And I think when you’re trying to teach the great concepts that work, it helps to tie them into the lives and personalities of the people who developed them.
 I think you learn economics better if you make Adam Smith your friend.
 That sounds funny, making friends among the “eminent dead,” but if you go through life making friends with the eminent dead who had the right ideas, I think it will work better for you in life and work better in education.
-It’s way better than just giving the basic concepts.”
+It’s way better than just giving the basic concepts.
->

 Franklin used his self-made wealth to achieve financial independence so he could concentrate on societal improvement.
 Charlie admires that trait in his mentor and strives to emulate Franklin.
 He has had a long involvement with Good Samaritan Hospital and Harvard-Westlake School, both in Los Angeles, and has chaired the boards of each.
 He and Nancy have also long supported Stanford University and the Huntington Library Art Collections and Botanical Gardens in San Marino, California.
 They recently provided funding for a major expansion to the Huntington called the Munger Research Center.
 Although Charlie is a self-described conservative Republican, chief among his causes is Planned Parenthood.
 He believes that every child deserves to be born to a welcoming mother.
 He also supports efforts to improve the environment and the quality of education.
 As the father of 8 and grandfather of 16, Charlie regards his legacy as helping future generations inherit a better world.

-# Chapter Two: Remembering: The Children on Charlie
+# Chapter 2: Remembering: The Children on Charlie

 ## From Charles T. Munger, Jr.